What are ‘care leavers’ entitled to in Scotland?

 - Who Cares?
 Scotland has a Helpline which supports Care Experienced people of all ages by providing lifelong advocacy throughout Scotland.
 Who Cares?
 Scotland can support, signpost, and offer choice in relation to issues such as finances, housing, and connection.

-- The Helpline is open 12 noon to 4pm Monday to Friday, and is also open to parents, carers, family members and other professionals.
+- The Helpline is open 12 noon to 4pm Monday to Friday, and is also open to parents, carers, family members and other professionals who support you.

 - Call the Helpline on 0330 107 7540 or email here.